jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 2. Forward Pass: The `forward` method takes input tensors and generates logits tensor for fine-tuning the model.
 It uses the LLM model to generate the logits and passes them through the output feature decoder to get the final predictions.

 3. Generation: The `generate` method takes input tensors and generates tokens using the LLM model.
-It uses the LLM model's `generate` method to generate the tokens.
+It uses the LLM model's `generate` method to generate the text.

 4. Loss Computation: The `train_loss` method computes the training loss for the model given targets and predictions.
 It computes the loss for each output feature and applies regularization if specified.